-This new IT environment has made traditional approaches to cybersecurity ineffective, leading to an explosion of data breaches, ransomware attacks, and other costly incidents.
+This new IT environment has made traditional approaches to cybersecurity ineffective.
+Thus, leading to an explosion of data breaches, ransomware attacks, and other costly incidents.
 Fortunately, a more robust approach to cybersecurity already exists, and it’s called zero trust security.
 Let’s take a closer look at how it works and who should implement it.

 What Is Zero Trust Security?